 By pouring hot water into a jar and trapping it, you created warm, moist air.
 As the warm air inside the jar rose, it was cooled by the ice on top of the jar.

-When the water vapour cooled, it wanted to turn back into liquid, but it needed to condense onto a surface.
+When the water vapor cooled, it wanted to turn back into liquid, but it needed to condense onto a surface.
 The aerosol spray provided cloud condensation nuclei: a surface for the water vapor to condense into tiny cloud droplets.

 The cloud swirled inside the jar due to the circulation of warm air rising and cold air sinking.
 I shared this quick video on Instagram after did it.